• Menu

 Golden Gate Estates

-Using this same model in order to repeat the success they had in Cape Coral, Golden Gate Estates was platted, located just southeast of Cape Coral.
-175 square miles of swampland was split up into 1.25-acre property lots and sold to unsuspecting buyers for over $15,000 for a lot that was actually worth around $3,000.
+Using this same model to repeat their success in Cape Coral, Golden Gate Estates was platted, located just southeast of Cape Coral.
+175 square miles of swampland was split up into 1.25-acre property lots, which were sold to unsuspecting buyers for over $15,000 for a lot that was actually worth around $3,000.

 GALC built 183 miles of roads and dug 813 miles of flood control canals.
-The fill resulting from the digging of the canals was used to raise the land level to comply with minimum building elevation legal requirements.
+The fill resulting from the canals’ digging raised the land level to comply with legal requirements for minimum building elevation.
 The canals drain 233 billion gallons of fresh water a year into Naples Bay, damaging the coastal saltwater ecology while causing the groundwater table to drop 2 feet.
-Due to this, the Florida Department of Business Regulation adopted real estate development reforms in the 1970s because of such abuses.
+Because of such abuses, the Florida Department of Business Regulation adopted real estate development reforms in the 1970s.

 Remuda Ranch

-Potential buyers and investors were flown into a small nearby airstrip, and since the area was so remote, a resort was also constructed in 1967 named Remuda Ranch Grants.
+Potential buyers and investors were flown into a small nearby airstrip.
+Since the area was so remote, a resort named Remuda Ranch Grants was also constructed in 1967.
 At Remuda Ranch, they were shown footage of Cape Coral, a successful community with churches, schools, and businesses, and assumed that GALC would duplicate their success at Golden Gate Estates.

-But unlike Cape Coral, raw land was being sold here; the only thing promised were roads and canals, meaning there were no utilities or public services, and no other construction was going to be undertaken by GALC.
+But unlike Cape Coral, raw land was being sold here.
+The only things promised were roads and canals, meaning there were no utilities or public services, and no other construction was going to be undertaken by GALC.
+They even erected life-size facades of earth-moving equipment off in the distance so prospective buyers could witness the ongoing “development” progress.
 In 1967, the State of Florida ordered GALC to suspend all sales for 30 days following allegations of fraudulent sales practices.

 remuda ranch postcard